Cumberland County freeholder calls for public hearing, vote on jail closure

 Surrency also alluded to an FBI investigation currently underway, looking into the Cumberland County Improvement Authority.

-A spokeswoman for the FBI answered “no comment” last month to questions about a possible investigation at the CCIA from The Press.
+A spokeswoman for the FBI answered “no comment” last month to questions about a possible investigation at the Improvement Authority from The Press.

 Last month, Surrency called on state officials to investigate the possible mishandling of the bond funds for the new project.

-Derella has cited criminal justice reform and the coronavirus pandemic as driving forces for canceling the new jail project, as well as closing the county’s current facility, floating a plan to send inmates to other counties.
+Derella has cited criminal justice reform and the pandemic as driving forces for canceling the new jail, as well as closing the current facility, floating a plan to send inmates to other counties.
 County officials in August sent a letter to the state Civil Service Commission notifying of the possible 121 layoffs at the jail, set to take place Nov.
 3.

 No hard dates or deadlines have been made public, and the freeholder board hasn’t voted on the issue.
-So far, the new jail project has cost more than $13.3 million, according to data provided by the Cumberland County Improvement Authority.
-However, bonds for the project have not yet been canceled.
+So far, the new jail project has cost more than $13.3 million, according to data provided by the Improvement Authority.
+However, bonds for the project have not been canceled.

 Contact: 609-272-7241